Liover Peguero Preview, Player Props: Pirates vs. Mets

-Liover Peguero -- hitting .257 with a double, a home run, a walk and five RBI in his past 10 games -- will be in action for the Pittsburgh Pirates against the New York Mets, with David Peterson on the mound, on August 15 at 7:10 PM ET.
+Liover Peguero -- 2-for-4 with a home run and an RBI in his last game -- will be in action for the Pittsburgh Pirates versus the New York Mets, with Tylor Megill on the hill, on August 16 at 1:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Mets.
+He notched a home run while going 2-for-4 in his last game against the Mets.

 Liover Peguero Game Info & Props vs. the Mets